-Even a child could learn how to cast magic if they learnt how to focus, direct, and control their intent, but more importantly: how to channel and infuse their intent with mana.
+Even a child could learn how to cast magic if they learnt how to focus, direct, and control their intent, but more importantly, how to channel and infuse their intent with mana.
 Everything else was pure preference and conjecture.

 In ancient times, people would pray to the gods.
 When their wishes came true, they called them miracles.
-What really happened back then – according to the knowledge of today – was that they wanted something so bad that they unconsciously focused their intent and channeled their mana through it, thus casting their own spells.
+What really happened back then, according to the knowledge of today, was that they wanted something so badly that they unconsciously focused their intent and channelled their mana through it, thus casting their own spells.
 That was the school of thought that Jarret subscribed to, at least.

-“Jarret, you’re doing it again!”
-The instructor seethed.
+“Jarret, you’re doing it again!” the instructor seethed.

 “Sorry!
 Sorry!”
 Jarret said hastily.

-“I swear to the gods, if I catch you daydreaming once more…” The instructor let the threat hang in the air.
+“I swear to the gods… if I catch you daydreaming once more…” The instructor let the threat hang in the air.

-“I bet he wet his robes!”
-Someone whispered from behind him and he heard the chuckles of the other acolytes.
+“I bet he wet his robes!” someone whispered from behind him, and he heard the chuckles of the other acolytes.
 His face reddened even more, but luckily, he was saved from further humiliation by the arrival of a [Guard].

 Jarret heaved a sigh of relief, and after a nod from the instructor, followed the [Guard] out of the training area.

-“Is something the matter?”
-He asked the [Guard].
+“Is something the matter?” he asked the [Guard].

 “The [Commander] wants to see you.”
-The man responded simply.

-He followed along, and they arrived at their destination not too long after.
+Jarret followed along, and they arrived at their destination not too long after.

-“Jarret, come on in.”
-Talius said after lifting his eyes from the big map in the centre of the tent.
+“Jarret, come on in,” Talius said after lifting his eyes from the big map in the centre of the tent.